build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 Invoke-WebRequest -Uri $source -OutFile $dest
 ```

-Step 3: Create directories for data files and logs
+### Step 3: Create Directories for Data Files and Logs

 The data files and logs for the Wide World Importers database are stored in a separate drive.
 Create the directories in the attached drive.